popecruzdt/enablement-codespaces-template/docs/3-codespaces.md

 - A local Kubernetes ([kind](https://kind.sigs.k8s.io/){target="_blank"}) cluster monitored by Dynatrace, with some pre-deployed apps that will be used later in the demo.

 - After a couple of minutes, you'll see this screen in your codespaces terminal.
-It contains the links to the local expose labguide and the UI of the TODO application which we will Live Debug.
+It contains the links to the local expose labguide and the UI of the application which we will be doing our Hands-On training.
 ![Codespaces finish](img/codespaces_finish.png)

 ## 4. Tips & Tricks